The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: nothing.
+Definitions include: sexy.

-Definitions include: Mom
+Definitions include: See fuck you.

 How common is this slang?